radumarias/syncoxiders/README.md

 - Encrypt local files or files stored on remote providers
 - Search and analytics, what files you most often access, what types of files do you have, ...
 - Quick and secure backups
+- Keep emails in sync between multiple providers
+- Backup your emails
 - Photos manager

 # Features